2425-3BHIF-WMC-SYP/LifeQuest/README.md

 - As we want to have as many users as possible,we will try to minimize memory usage

 ### `Maintenance`: Wartbarkeits- und Portierbarkeitsanforderung

-- Welcher Grad an Änderbarkeit wird gefordert?
-Hier werden, soweit wie möglich, kommende Anpassungen und Erweiterungen vorhergesehen.

-- The applications should have a better rewarding system and a Virtuell Assistent to support the users development.
+ The applications should have a better rewarding system and a Virtuell Assistent to support the users development.
 Above that the application will have the feature, to let the user make an own Calandar View

 ### `Security`: Sicherheitsanforderung

-- Zu den Sicherheitsanforderungen gehören die Aspekte Vertraulichkeit, Datenintegrität und Verfügbarkeit.
-  - Wie sehr müssen die Daten vor dem Zugriff durch Dritte geschützt werden?
-  - Ist es entscheidend, die Korrektheit der erfassten Daten und ihre Konsistenz zu gewährleisten?
-  - Dürfen Systemausfälle vorkommen?
-- Beispiel:
-  - Das System muss gewährleisten, dass Daten nie verändert werden können.

-- The software will never change the users data, and the data will be encrypted.System shutdown are allowed as long as it doesn't happen too often and not for too long
+The software will never change the users data, and the data will be encrypted.System shutdown are allowed as long as it doesn't happen too often and not for too long

-### `Legal`: Gesetzliche Anforderung

-- The is no need for it as the website won't be hosted

-## 5. Mengengerüst

-Zur Abschätzung der aufkommenden Datenmengen und damit verbunden der notwendigen Infrastruktur, um die nötige Performance zu erzielen, ist ein Mengengerüst zu erstellen.
-Mögliche Fragestellungen:

-- Wieviele User werden erwartet?
-- Wieviele Daten pro User werden erwartet?
-- Mit welcher Anfrage-Frequenz wird gerechnet?
-- None

 ## 6. Systemarchitektur